 Applying UDL in Your Course Planning

 Universal Design for Learning is a set of principles for curriculum development that give all individuals equal opportunities to learn.
-UDL provides a blueprint for creating instructional goals, methods, materials, and assessments that work for everyone--not a single, one-size-fits-all solution but rather flexible approaches that can be customized and adjusted for individual needs.
+UDL provides a blueprint for creating instructional goals, methods, materials, and assessments that work for everyone — not a single, one-size-fits-all solution but rather flexible approaches that can be customized and adjusted for individual needs.
 This session provides an introduction to how to incorporate universal design principles and accessible content into courses.
-After successful completion of this learning session, a learner/participant should be able to: Explain what Universal Design of Learning is; Explain why UDL is benefits learners; and identify five specific ways to integrate UDL principles into a course.
+After successful completion of this learning session, a learner/participant should be able to explain what Universal Design of Learning is, why it benefits learners and identify five specific ways to integrate UDL principles into a course.

 Getting the Semester Off to a Good Start

 There are many things to consider when preparing for the first few days of class and most of us know these first contact hours are crucial to the success of the year overall.
 Planning ahead will decrease anxiety and nervousness for both you and your students while increasing your excitement.
 This session will provide tips and suggestions for preparing a syllabus that will work well for both you and your students, strategies for instructor and student introductions and tips for clarifying course learning objectives and expectations.
 The way you engage students on the first day sends powerful messages about the level of involvement and interaction you expect from them and helps to create a professional learning atmosphere.